raspberrypilearning/lights-out/worksheet.md

 1. Firstly, you will need to tell Python to import the time function.
 Next to your other `import` statements, add the line `from time import time` to tell Python you want to use the `time` function.

 2. Go to the place in your program just before the line of code checking for the button being pressed.
-Create a variable called `start` to record the current time - this will be provided by your Raspberry Pi and is pretty accurate.
+Create a variable called `start` to record the current time: this will be provided by your Raspberry Pi and is pretty accurate.

     ```python
     # ...other code above